ineiti/livequiz/README.md

   - add a quiz-id, so that students only see their results
   - admin can upload quizzes
   - admin can choose which quizz is shown
-- backend
-  - use rxjs to propagate state changes like quizState (showResult, frozen, ...) and studentAnswers (for admin)
-  - store user data on disk
+  - add questions which are verified with regular expressions
   - modes
     - exam mode: only once the admin switch is flicked will the students see if they answered correctly
     - live mode: after every question, students see if they answered correctly
       - updatable: students can update their questions
+- backend
+  - use rxjs to propagate state changes like quizState (showResult, frozen, ...) and studentAnswers (for admin)
+  - store user data on disk

 # CHANGELOG

+2024-03-06:
+- added first real questionnaires

 2024-03-04:
 - add docker-compose.yaml with Dockerfile